HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Type

--   Definition: The type or category of sex or gender that is recorded
+-   Definition: The type or category of sex or gender identity that is recorded.

 -   Cardinality: 0..1